mkhl/ligatures-showcases/README.md

 Yeah I think pango has some fallback mechanism to render missing glyphs.
 Maybe I should figure out which font it falls back to and render that by itself.

+## Some of these fonts don't even have ligatures!

+Yeah, and don't they still look gorgeous‽